 Everything is going very fast for me indeed.
 I discovered padel in 2014.
 Besides, it was also partly with you, in Manosque (note at the inauguration of the Padel de Manosque Club - Henri Leconte).
 I'm thinking of my training at Set Club d'Aix.
 The padel is a love at first sight.
 Thanks to my tennis background, I was able to quickly acquire some good bases.
 I was helped by my entourage pro padel.

 A year later, you became champion of France ...

-It's true that it's pretty amazing.
-With Audrey, we managed to become 2 repeated champions of France padel 2015 and this year.
-While I play padel only from 2014.
-Everything is incredibly fast and so much the better!
+It is true that it is quite incredible.
+With Audrey, we managed to become 2 times French champions of padel in 2015 and this year.
+While I don't play padel than since 2014.
+Everything is going incredibly fast and so much the better!